footcricket05/OthelloAI/README.md

-# Othello
+# Othello Using Alpha Pruning Algorithm
-Mini Project for the Course Artificial Intelligence